5 Insights from Retail Week's Interiors Summit

-The discussion itself highlighted the juxtaposition between the need for retail strategies to enable the bottom line for the business, whist feeding the ever-growing consumer demand for experiences and face-to-face contact.
+The discussion itself highlighted the juxtaposition between the need for retail strategies to enable the bottom line for the business, whilst feeding the ever-growing consumer demand for experiences and face-to-face contact.

-We're sharing here 5 of the most pertinent take-outs that we believe are highly relevant as we step into a busy global retail market in 2017:
+We are sharing here five of the most pertinent take-outs that we believe are highly relevant as we step into a busy global retail market in 2017: